Synthetify/synthetify-landing/src/blogPosts/xdoge.md

 Dogecoin is a humorous alternative to traditional cryptocurrencies based on the doge meme.
 DOGE is peer-to-peer, open-source, and based on Litecoin.
 Also, unlike traditional cryptos, Dogecoin has an unlimited supply of coins.
 In 2021, its popularity exploded and DOGE became the fifth-largest cryptocurrency by market cap. 📈

-We hope that this fact will finally bring Elon Musk to use our app 😎
+We hope that this feature will finally bring Elon Musk to use our app 😎

 If you would like to know more about this project, check out their [website](https://dogecoin.com/) and [Twitter](https://twitter.com/dogecoin?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).